A guide to the many resources available for you to use when researching your family history.

 PAMBU locates and microfilms archives, manuscripts, and other unpublished material from the Pacific region.
 The Alexander Turnbull Library is a partner library, with a large collection of Pacific Manuscripts Bureau microfilms, which can either be viewed onsite here in Wellington, or borrowed via the interloan system through your local public library.

 Great Britain and Ireland

 Civil Registration index information for England and Wales.
-The FreeBMD Database currently contains over 178 million records.
+The FreeBMD Database currently contains over 200 million distinct records.